blynkkk/docs/troubleshooting/developer-mode.md

 **What could be the reason:**

-* there's no option to convert templates between Blynk.App and Blynk.360 now.
+* there's no option to convert templates between Blynk.Apps and Blynk.Console now.

 **What’s the solution:**

-* set up dashboards in both Blynk.App and Blynk.360
+* set up dashboards in both Blynk.Apps and Blynk.Console